Home How-to How to fix iPhone apps freezing after iOS 18 update

 • Low battery life

-Whatever the reason is, you can easily get the app up and running once again.
-Just employ the fixes below.
+Whatever the reason, you can easily get the app up and running again by employing the fixes below.

 1. Force-close and reopen the app